snakeice/dotzilla/README.md

   - Word-by-word diff option
   - Integration with external diff tools (vimdiff, meld, kdiff3, VS Code)
 - **Status Reporting**: View the status of your tracked and staged dotfiles
+- **Shell Completion**: Support for bash, zsh, fish, and other shells

 ## Installation